christianonoh/travel-workshop/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- Original design idea by [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) on Behance.
-I would like to give a special thanks to my coding partners for their support and contributions to this project.
+- I would like to give a special thanks to my coding partners for their support and contributions to this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->